 Watery cranberry sauce is not too appealing on one's plate.
 So, I use cornstarch mixed with a little water to thicken it a bit.

-Bourbon Citrus Cranberry Sauce Recipe
+Bourbon Cranberry Sauce Recipe

-An orange-lime combo, along with the bourbon, complement the cranberries in a deliciously festive way.
+This is a pleasantly tart and tangy sauce.
+If you'd like it sweeter, add more sugar.
+An orange-lime combo, along with the bourbon, complements the cranberries in a deliciously festive way.

-This sauce a keeps for a few days in an airtight container in the fridge.
+The sauce a keeps for a few days in an airtight container in the fridge.
 It can be frozen a week in advance too.
 Thaw it in the fridge.
 In a pinch, you can even thaw it in the microwave.
 A real time saver!

 Double this recipe if serving more than 4 or if you want leftovers for sandwiches.

 2 medium oranges, zested and juiced

 1 small lime, zested and juiced

 2 tablespoons of bourbon (see notes)

 1 cup of water

 pinch of salt

 Turn off the heat and add the bourbon, away from the heat source.
 Be careful when adding alcohol to any hot sauce.
 Return the pot to the stove and bring to a boil to burn off the alcohol.
-Keep it on a gentle boil and add the cornstarch/water mixture or potato starch/water mixture.
+Keep it on a gentle boil and stir in the cornstarch/water mixture.
 Let it cook for an additional 1-2 minutes.
 Stir in the rest of the lime juice and the 1/4 teaspoon of cinnamon.
 Enjoy!